Resources and Communication

 Some of the checkpoints might include updating the instructor website, completing accessibility courses, updating a DEA, submitting at least one module of content to be reviewed using the OEI rubric, meeting with course facilitators, and attending a final course review.

-Faculty must complete the application to teach online, get recommended by the Distance Learning Advisory Committee (DLAC), and get awarded a training spot by the Office of Online Learning and Educational Technology.
+Faculty must complete the application/form to teach online, get recommended by the Distance Learning Advisory Committee (DLAC), and get awarded a training spot by the Office of Online Learning and Educational Technology.

 - All regular start full semester online classes will open on the first day of the scheduled start date for that class.
 Students are responsible for checking their instructor's website for important class details.
 Links to instructor websites can be found in the Class Schedule.